-We can start by playing the ball where it lies: if, for example, you’re spending hours a day on video calls, make some space to hear how everyone’s doing and feeling before getting down to business.
-If your life includes answering emails and WhatsApp messages, consider if you could use these tools to build connection in the place where you live.
+We can start by playing the ball where it lies: if, for example, I’m spending hours a day on video calls, maybe I can help make some space to hear how everyone’s doing and feeling before getting down to business.
+If life includes answering emails and WhatsApp messages, maybe we can use these tools to build connection in the places where we live.
 The neighbourhood I’m in started an email list, and pretty soon it was being used to schedule home made-bread and chocolate deliveries, share tools, and offer rides and pickups among the neighbours.

 Go quietly into the forest.
 Plant a garden, however small.
 Even a few pots of greens on your porch or balcony or beside the sidewalk.
 Better yet, find a way to garden with others.
 Learn the stories of your neighbours.